octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 ### Example Vote
 Let's consider a very simple _Vote_ smart contract that handles a voting process.
 The complete implementation of the theorem and its proof are available at [[20]](/formal-verification/modeling-theorem#references).
 In this section, we explain the "Vote" reference example.
 The _Vote_ smart contract allows anyone to vote for a candidate (we consider that candidates are registered and their number of votes is initialized to zero).

-When someone invokes the smart contract, one must indicate the candidate.
+When someone invokes the _Vote_ smart contract, one must indicate the candidate.
 If the candidate is registered then its corresponding number of votes is incremented.

-> The _Vote_ smart contract will only modify its storage and thus will have no impact on the rest of the network (i.e. the execution of the smart contract will not produce operations).
+> When someone invokes the _Vote_ smart contract it will only modify its storage and thus will have no impact on other smart contract storages. (i.e. the execution of the smart contract will not produce `operations`).

 //TODO: Voting itself isn't an operation?
+answer: invocation of the _Vote_ smart contract is an operation, but voting is just a sequence of instructions that modifies the storage and does not produce impacts on other smart contract storages.

 Here is the code of the smart contract: